What Does Cash Buyers Only Mean?

 - The sellers have been gazundered and need the money fast;

-- The owners are looking to sell quickly for other practical reasons such as fast relocation, needing money for a specific purpose or being let down by a buyer.
+- The owners are looking at options on how to sell their homes for other practical reasons such as fast relocation, needing money for a specific purpose or being let down by a buyer.
 A cash disposal is one of the best ways to get over this problem.

 Although there are other conveyancing-related risks, working with a cash buyer generally means that the sale becomes a whole lot more efficient.